2022 Programme for From Small Beginnings...

 A panel, spearheaded by Mark Bookman reflecting on the preparation, execution, and immediate aftermath of the games in relation to eugenic histories and futurities in Japan.

-January 2021 – September 2021, online.
+January 2021 onwards, online.

 Addressing the legacies of eugenics in education.
 Spearheaded in partnership by Benedict Ipgrave and Milton Reynolds, this group will bring together a group of international educators with the main aim of the group to determine what are the most appropriate and effective ways to address the legacies of eugenics within our education system, and with an end goal of a collective proposal around achieving this, that will be showcased and discussed with other events around marking the centenary of the Congress.